Modbury Jets SC

 Modbury SC, commonly known as Modbury Jets, is an Australian semi-professional soccer club based in Adelaide, South Australia.
 Its senior men's teams currently compete in the National Premier Leagues South Australia and senior women's team in the Women's State League.
 The club also fields junior teams for girls and boys.
 The seniors play their home matches at Smith Partners Stadium in Ridgehaven, north of Adelaide and the Juniors play at Burragah Reserve, Modbury North.

-Modbury Soccer Club has a proud footballing history dating back to 1964.
-A not-for-profit community sporting club, Modbury SC is affiliated with FIFA through its membership of Football South Australia, the South Australian Amateur Soccer League, and the national peak body, Football Federation of Australia.
+Modbury Soccer Club is a not-for-profit community football club based in Modbury, South Australia.
+Founded in 1964, the club has a long-standing history in local football.

-Over the last 59 years, Modbury Soccer Club has grown from its original ‘working men’s’ foundation to one that has demonstrated a long-term commitment to developing and nurturing local footballing talent in Adelaide's north-east, while encouraging children, youth and adults to adopt a healthier lifestyle and greater physical activity participating in an affordable sporting program.
-The Club caters for all age groups and abilities and fields teams in Senior Men's and Senior Women's, Junior boys and girls, and MiniRoos competitions.
-The club also fields teams in the SA Amateur Soccer Soccer League.
+It is affiliated with Football South Australia (FSA), the South Australian Amateur Soccer League (SAASL), and the national governing body, Football Australia (formerly Football Federation Australia).
+Through these affiliations, the club is indirectly connected to FIFA, the international governing body of association football.

-Modbury Jets SC is arguably the most high-profile club representing the City of Tea Tree Gully in sporting competitions and codes.
+Over the years, Modbury Soccer Club has grown from its original ‘working men’s’ foundation to a club that caters for all age groups and abilities.
+The club fields teams in Senior Men's and Senior Women's, Junior boys and girls, and MiniRoos competitions.
+It also fields teams in the SA Amateur Soccer Soccer League.